sosafacun/Build-In--Breakout-Clone-/README.md

 **Goals:**

-- Create a game space with walls and a ceiling.
 - Add a paddle that can be moved left and right via player inputs.
-- Add a ball that will bounce off of the paddle, walls, and ceiling.
-- Add square game objects (bricks) into the top of the game space.
-(The original game had eight rows of 16 bricks each, though you can change the number of bricks depending on the size of the game space)
-- Enable the ball to bounce off of the bricks.
-When the ball bounces, the brick should disappear.
 - Breaking a brick should add to the player’s score.
 - The ball’s speed should increase as bricks are broken.
 - The score should be displayed, as well as a life counter.
 The player starts with three lives.
 If the player misses the ball, a life should be subtracted.
 When all lives are used, the game ends.